 Can I get my A.A.S. in accounting completely online?

-Yes, all of the courses required for the A.A.S. degree in Accounting are offered as online courses.
+Yes, all of the courses required for the A.A.S. in accounting are offered as online courses.
 Seated courses and online courses cover the same material, so students should be prepared to spend as much time working on an online course as they would if participating in a seated course.